-Tenant: A party occupying a living space pursuant to the lease including but not limited to those residing in an apartment complex, a house, a room within a house, a mobile home, or a person residing in a mobile home which they own but for which they pay lot rent, a party buying on land contract, or a party residing in a house or condominium subject to a rent to own or lease to own agreement.
+Tenant: A party occupying a living space pursuant to the lease including but not limited to those residing in an apartment complex, a house, a room within a house, a mobile home, or a person residing in a mobile home which they own but for which they pay lot rent, or a party residing in a house or condominium subject to a rent to own or lease to own agreement.
 A tenant does not include a party occupying a short or long tern stay hotel or motel.